How We Operate

 Public Service Commission

 The Public Service Commission (PSC) is responsible for regulating the retail operations of public utilities serving customers in Alabama.
-Among other things, the PSC regulates the price of electricity and the quality of electric service provided by Alabama Power.
+Among other things, the PSC regulates the price of electricity and the quality and value of electric service provided by Alabama Power.

 The PSC holds public meetings monthly at its offices in Montgomery.
 During those meetings, the PSC and its staff discuss information about the operations of the regulated utilities, including Alabama Power.
 Plus, the PSC holds an annual public meeting at which Alabama Power provides financial projections related to its rates and environmental expenses for the upcoming year.
 During this annual meeting, customers, the Attorney General (the consumer advocate for the citizens of Alabama) and other interested parties have the opportunity to ask questions about the company’s operations and finances.